 - We agreed that the criteria must be robust.
 It is a 'wrong' approach to include a place mainly for reasons of protection, or to exclude it for reasons of future development.
-It needs to be included or excluded for landscape reasons alone. - We looked at the landscape without regard to ownership. - Rigour was applied at all times in terms of what is valued about a landscape.
-We have ground-truthed many areas; further ground-truthing investigations may be required. - We respected the depth brought by Iwi to the process and a way of honouring the landscape. - The Group took technical guidance on the task of the identification of outstanding natural landscapes and features, using criteria of naturalness and the amended Pigeon Bay factors. - The Group drew on the specialist landscape report of Andrew Craig (Golden Bay Outstanding Natural Landscapes and Features Study draft v2 August 2012), and earlier landscape reports. - The Group took advice from other landscape specialists where offered. - The Group accepted Judge Kenderdine's finding that 'Golden Bay is an outstanding natural landscape/feature which is of national importance'. - We accepted the proposition that a landscape is not strictly terrestrial (it includes seascape). - A feature is a defined area within a landscape; a landscape is an area perceived as a whole from different vistas it is a landscape if you know that you are in it.
-Having defined a landscape you then decide how much of it is outstanding. - We accepted a notion that features might need a higher level of protection, as they are usually smaller and more discrete in the wider landscape. - The difference between a landscape and a feature will largely be in its management.
+It needs to be included or excluded for landscape reasons alone. - We were conscious of ownership of land within the landscape but we did not let ownership be a determining factor. - Rigour was applied at all times in terms of what is valued about a landscape.
+We have ground-truthed many areas through site-visits. - We respected the depth brought by lwi to the process and a way of honouring the landscape. - The Group took technical guidance on the task of the identification of outstanding natural landscapes and features, using criteria of naturalness and the amended Pigeon Bay factors. - The Group drew on the specialist landscape report of Andrew Craig (Golden Bay Outstanding Natural Landscapes and Features Study - draft v2 August 2012), and earlier landscape reports. - The Group took advice from other landscape specialists where offered.

+- The Group accepted the Environment Court's finding of fact that 'Golden Bay is an outstanding natural landscape / feature which is of national importance'. - We accepted the proposition that a landscape is not strictly 'terrestrial' (it includes 'seascape'). - A feature is a defined area within a landscape; a landscape is an area perceived as a whole from different vistas - it is a landscape if you know that you are in it.
+Having defined a landscape, you then decide how much of it is outstanding. - We accepted a notion that features might need a higher level of protection, as they are usually smaller and more discrete in the wider landscape. - The difference between a landscape and a feature will largely be in its management.
 A landscape can be large enough to absorb a range of activities while features are more susceptible to damage. - Some places within a landscape have a complexity of valued attributes and uses.
-As an example, the Small Group recognised that the quarry and port areas at Tarakohe may need special management due to the intensity of activities taking place in a defined and highly valued area. - We are keen to address fears.
+As an example, the Small Working Group recognised that the quarry and port areas at Tarakohe may need special management due to the intensity activities taking place in a defined and highly valued area. - We are keen to address fears.
 Landowners are respected for their knowledge and role of kaitiakitanga of the land.
 The outcomes should enhance meaningful and respectful dialogue with landowners.